gwilku/jscan-docs/jeep/jl.rst

 	f) Pull the cable along with the lower part through the metal bracket opening

-	g) Reassemble the sensor and secure it below & behind the bracket in an extended position (do not squeeze it - we want to simulate the hood open state)
+	g) Reassemble the sensor and secure it below & behind the bracket in an extended position (do not squeeze it - you want to simulate the hood open state)

 Tire size - Manual transmission
 -------------------------------